yozik04/ParadoxAlarmEthernetBridge/README.md

 # Paradox Alarm Event Bridge

 This project is a source code for Arduino Nano with ENC28J60 Ethernet Module.
 It receives Paradox Alarm 37 byte telegrams via Serial Port, verifies them and passes to a handler.

 Code is verified to work with Paradox EVO192 alarm board.
 It might also work with other boards as well.

+You need to enable Live Event transmission on your Paradox Alarm.
+Setting on EVO192: [3035] - bit 7.

+Baud rate of the Serial port can also be switched between 38400 and 57600: [3035] - bit 8, make sure it matches with *PARADOX_SERIAL_SPEED* environment variable.

+# Motivation

+As Paradox's own IP150 (Ver 4.x +) module is real sh*t and you cannot do anything useful for your smart house with that, I had to create something that does job better.

+Maybe some day someone will find a way how to downgrade IP150 firmware to below 4.x, then it will be possible to work with IP150 through a service port.

 ## Paradox telegram

 ```cpp
   struct ParadoxPacket { //37 byte
        byte armstatus;       //00